AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 Concurrency and Real-Time
 ============================

+.. include:: <isopub.txt>

+.. role:: ada(code)
+   :language: ada

+.. role:: c(code)
+   :language: c

 Understanding the various options
 ---------------------------------

 When it comes to implementing concurrency and real time, Ada offers several options.
 The most common one is on systems known as "full run-time", which offers entire Ada semantics.
 In the GNAT case, this is typically the case when running on top of an OS (e.g. Linux).
 In this case, Ada provides high level constructions such as tasks and protected objects to handle concurrency and synchronization.
 On more constrained systems, such are bare metal or some RTOS, a subset of the Ada tasking capabilities known as Ravenscar is available.
 Though restricted, this subset also has nice properties, in particular absence of deadlock, absence of priority inversion, schedulability and very small footprint.
 On bare metal systems, this also essentially means that Ada comes with its own real-time kernel.

 The advantage of using the full Ada tasking model or the restricted Ravenscar one is to enhance portability.
 For example, migrating from Windows to Linux doesn’t require any change as far as the creation of threads or handling of mutexes goes.
 However, in some situations, it’s critical to be able to rely directly on the services provided by the platform.
 In this case, it’s always possible to make direct system calls bound to Ada.
 Several targets of the GNAT compiler provide these API by default, for example win32ada for Windows and Florist for POSIX systems.

 Tasks
 -----

-Ada offers a high level capability called a "task" which is essentially an independent thread of execution.
+Ada offers a high level capability called a *task* which is essentially an independent thread of execution.
 In GNAT, these tasks are either mapped on the underlying OS threads, or using an dedicated kernel when not available.

 The following example will display the 26 letters of the alphabet twice, using two concurrent tasks.
 Since there is no synchronization between the two threads of control in any of the examples, the output may be interspersed.

 .. code-block:: ada